“Do you trust me?”

 “Can you stand?”
 She nodded, still a bit dumbfounded but allowed him to pull her to his feet.
 “They will have to go all the way around to get back here, by then we’ll be long gone.”

 Alijah glanced at her for a moment, her hood had fallen in the escape, she didn’t seem to notice.
-She was beautiful and he found himself staring.
-Her deep brown eyes also watching him.
+She was beautiful and he stared.
+Her deep brown eyes watched him.
 They watched each other.
-Silence hung in the air before he reached up, her eyes narrowed slightly but he pulled her hood forward to cover her face again before turning to lead the way.
+Silence hung in the air before he reached up, her eyes hardened at the motion, but he pulled her hood forward to cover her face again before turning to lead the way.

 Alijah paused in front of a building, he glanced around, and knocked.
 Jade stood quietly next to him, wanting to know where they were but she chewed her lip instead.
 She was naturally curious, now that she was out of the palace, her curiosity grew and it was killing her not asking but obviously he had his secrets.